allets/ProguardStripsLog/README.md

 # Android R8 proguard strips log

-The Lab project aims to find Android R8 proguard rules to strip log statements in Java and Kotlin.
+The lab project aims to find Android R8 proguard rules to strip log statements in Java and Kotlin.
 Rules are useful for `android.util.Log` class and my custom logger (a wrapper around the `android.util.Log` class).

 There are [verifications](./docs/AndroidR8ProguardStripsLogVerifications.md) of Java and Kotlin Apps.